Football records and statistics in England: Champions of England

 Twenty four different football clubs have been crowned English champions since the league began in 1888.
-Some clubs have enjoyed regular success with others not so fortunate.
-Recently Liverpool ended a 30-year wait to become League champions again, but this is nowhere near the longest wait in history to once again be the English champions.
-Preston North End won the first two League titles but have never won it since 1890.
+In 2020, Liverpool ended a 30-year wait to become league champions again, however this is nowhere near the longest wait in history to once again be the English champions.
+Preston North End won the first two league titles but have never won it since 1890.
 Sheffield United won in 1898 but no second title has yet arrived.
 Their neighbours, Sheffield Wednesday, have won the league more recently than them, but have not added to their tally of four league titles, with their most recent success coming in 1930.
 Huddersfield Town won a hat-trick of titles between 1924 and 1926, but nearly a century later no fourth title has been added.

-It is approaching 96 years since Newcastle United were English champions while Tottenham have now gone 61 years without any league titles.
-Chelsea had to wait 50 years before their Premier League success in 2005, although they did win the second division twice in the 1980s.
-Manchester City endured a bleak 44 years before new owners took them to the top in 2012.
+It is approaching 100 years since Newcastle United were English champions while Tottenham Hotspur have now gone 63 years without any league titles.
+Chelsea had to wait 50 years before their first Premier League success in 2005, although they did win the second division twice in the 1980s.

+Manchester City endured 44 barren years before winning the league title in 2012.
 Manchester United went 41 years without the top title, but that time period includes two world wars, with eleven seasons lost.
-Arsenal are currently in their longest period without a league title, albeit by year, since first becoming English champions in 1931.
-Twice Arsenal went 18 years without a title, 1953 until 1971, then again until 1989.
-Arsenal last won the league in the 2003-04 season.
+Arsenal, meanwhile, are currently in their longest period without a league title since first becoming English champions in 1931, with their last triumph coming in 2004.
+Arsenal went 18 years without a title twice, 1953 until 1971, then again until 1989.